-How can our congregations be places of welcome for transgender and gender non-binary folks?
+How can our congregations be places of welcome for LGBTQIA+ folks?
 What does trans inclusion look like?
-How can we take action to ensure inclusion of all our transgender sisters, brothers, and siblings?
+How can we take action to ensure inclusion of all our LGBTQIA+ brothers, sisters, and siblings?
 This series gives congregations the tools to begin answering these questions!

 Series Trainer: Alex Patchin McNeill

 Alex Patchin McNeill is the executive director of More Light Presbyterians and is the first openly transgender person to head a mainline Protestant organization.
 He is a life-long Presbyterian, and a nationally known educator and advocate for lesbian, gay, bisexual, transgender and queer (LGBTQ) Christians.
 He played key roles organizing faith communities for the passage of Amendment 10A in the PC(USA), and for marriage equality legislation in Maryland.
 McNeill has also campaigned for ballot measures and legislation to promote LGBTQ rights.
 His journey to ordination is currently being chronicled in the documentary, Out of Order.
 Alex holds a Master’s of Divinity from Harvard Divinity School, and a Bachelor’s degree from the University of North Carolina – Chapel Hill.
 He currently lives in Asheville, NC with his wife and three dogs.

 - This 2-part series gives a baseline for language and terminology that will help viewers deepen their understanding of not only their own gender identity and sexuality but on how to show up for LGBTQIA+ folks in their community

 - fresh ways to discuss gender identity and sexual orientation that look for commonalities, rather than categories

 - the rich biblical foundation for trans inclusion

 - ways churches have successfully made worship more welcoming to trans and non-binary folks